 A Comprehensive Exam consists of a written exam in three different areas followed by an oral exam.
-These examinations are conducted by a PhD Comprehensive Advisory Committee.
+These examinations are conducted by a PhD Comprehensive Committee.
 This committee must be established by the Thesis Supervisor and approved by the Graduate Director before the student is permitted to register for COMP 6907.
 This committee is typically comprised of three faculty members and must include at a minimum:

 • Thesis Supervisor(s)